 Although dematurity is inevitable, your business can be the one that benefits most.
 Half the task is recognizing the facets of impending change early enough to prepare.
 The five indicators in this article provide you with a starting point, a way to begin honing your judgment and identifying the real threats to your industry.
 The other half of the task is to respond in a way that makes you stronger: by assembling and integrating the capabilities you’ll need in this new, rejuvenated marketplace.
 The right capabilities will probably be a combination of what you already do well and what you must learn to do from scratch.
 If you can set your company up to sense and respond to dematurity ahead of time, then you’ll be one of the first to catch the big wave of small changes—before everyone else in your industry gets on board.

 Reprint No. 00270

-- John Sviokla is a principal and U.S. advisory innovation leader with PwC.
-He also leads the Exchange, a think tank for business leaders.
-He is the coauthor of The Billionaire Effect: What Extreme Producers Can Teach Us about Breakthrough Value (with Mitch Cohen; Portfolio, forthcoming).
+- John Sviokla is principal and leader of Global Thought Leadership with PwC.
+He is the coauthor of The Billionaire Effect: How Extreme Producers Create Massive Value (with Mitch Cohen; Portfolio, 2015).